 The annual fee is $550, but it grants Delta SkyClub access for the cardholder (and up to two guests at an exclusive discounted rate) – “which pretty much covers the fee,” she says.

-You also get your first checked bag free, priority check-in, priority boarding, 24/7 concierge service and a companion certificate for a domestic flight every year.
+You also get your first checked bag free on Delta flights, priority check-in, priority boarding, 24/7 concierge service and a companion certificate for a domestic flight every year.

 In addition, you also earn 15,000 status miles if you spend $30,000 in a calendar year.